tiklup11/obsidian_wiki/docs/deeplearning/deeplearning_for_coders.md

+#
+- Neural networks dont require us to build features they build them for us.
+- We dont give it features to train on, we ask it to learn features

 ### Usecases
 - Natural language processing (NLP):: Answering questions; speech recognition; summarizing documents; classifying documents; finding names, dates, etc. in documents; searching for articles mentioning a concept
 - Computer vision:: Satellite and drone imagery interpretation (e.g., for disaster resilience); face recognition; image captioning; reading traffic signs; locating pedestrians and vehicles in autonomous vehicles